Dhyey17/Chatroom/README.md

 # Chatroom
-a command line based chatroom server to chat with different people.
+A command line based chatroom server to chat with different people.